rohankokkula/Actiweight/README.md

 # Actiweight
-## An Interactive WebAPP to build intuition learning for Neural Network Activation Functions.
+## An Interactive WebAPP to build intuitive learning for Neural Network Activation Functions.